go-echarts/go-echarts/README.md

 * Visualize your data in 25+ different ways.
 * Highly configurable chart options.
 * Detailed documentation and a rich collection of examples.
-* Visualization your geographical data with 400+ maps.
+* Visualize your geographical data with 400+ maps.

 ### 📝 Usage